richkwame/Trestle_academy_capstone_project/README.md

 6.Ensure that 'weather_data_ingestion_retrieval' python file is located at the DAG portion in the airflow home page<br>
 7. Trigger DAG manaually to test the pipeline manaually<br>
 8. The pipeline is scheduled to run automatically every 30 mins<br>
-9. Open dbeaver and establish a connection with airflow and search for real_weather_data form the tables in the top left conner of the database established<br>
+9. Open dbeaver and establish a connection with airflow and search for real_weather_data form the tables in the top left conner of the database created<br>
-10. Rub a simple query like 'SELECT * FROM real_weather_data' toview the injested data from Openweather with the API<br>
+10. Run a simple query like 'SELECT * FROM real_weather_data' toview the injested data from Openweather with the API<br>
 11. Export the data to csv or excel for furthur cleaning.<br>

 #### Data Storage:<br>